Alli1223/comp110-worksheets/README.md

 ##Week 4
+We put together all of our notes for the group presentation, which Samantha presented to the class.
+We also went through in more detail about writing academic essays, which is all stuff i kinda knew about, but it was nice to be refereshed on.
-put together all of our notes for the group presentation Went through in more detail about writing academic essays Manipulating pictures using loops was enjoyable, a lot of the code i didnt completely understand though.
+Manipulating pictures using loops was enjoyable, a lot of the code i didnt completely understand though.

 ##Week 5
 Learnt about Agile development
-I noted a lot of room for improvement in my essay doing the peer reviews, found it very helpful.
+I noted a lot of room for improvement in my essay doing the peer reviews, found it very helpful to get that feedback before the essay submission.
-I got the hand of the Removing red-eye tasks, i thought that wasnt too hard.
+I got the hand of the Removing red-eye tasks, i thought that was fairly easy to get to grips with.

 ##Reading Week
 Met up with Thomas Sun,Mon,Tues,Wed for a few hours to work on the Flowcharts and Pseudo code.
 Then met up on Wed, Thu and Fri to start working on the pair programming tasks.. found we spent a bit too much time on the flow charts and pseudo code when we should have been working on the pair programming assignment.

+##Week 7
+Spent the beginning of week 7 reviewing others code for the tinkering graphics project and improving my own code from peer feedback.
+Then spent the friday and weekend looking for research about the procedural generation articles for the architecture essay.

+##Week 8